Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 • Taking care of the unit.

-• Letting the landlord know when they are going to be away.
+• Letting the owner know when they are going to be away.

-• Informing the landlord when maintenance issues occur.
+• Informing the owner when maintenance issues occur.

 • Keeping noise levels down.

-• Serving proper notice to the landlord when looking to move out of the unit.
+• Serving proper notice to the owner when looking to move out of the unit.

 Overview of the Landlord-Tenant Laws in Texas